Npfries/nathanfries.com/src/content/post/advanced-docker-local-development.md

 The various entrypoints are generally the application start scripts, along with anything that would normally need to happen.
 If you were deploying this node app outside of a container, you might run some migrations on a database based on a schema in your ORM, tied to your application deployment.
 I tried to demonstrate that here, despite the application not actually utilizing any imaginary data in the database, but wanted to show how it might work.

+_Note: If you want to see a more complete example using Next.js and multiple deployment options, you might want to check out my follow-up article: [Docker for Next.js and Beyond with Hot-Swappable Containers](https://nathanfries.com/posts/docker-e2e-nextjs/)_

 entrypoint-dev.sh:

 ```
 #!/bin/sh